| Safe Haskell | None |

 Payloads

 A mirror job: everything the worker needs to back-fill one artifact into the mirror target.
-The version was already gated by the rules at serve time (when the job was enqueued), so the worker does not re-run the rules; it fetches the bytes, verifies them against the serve-time-admitted integrity digest the job carries, and publishes.
+The version was gated by the rules at serve time (when the job was enqueued); the worker re-evaluates current policy through the same shared admission oracle before mirroring (see Ecluse.Core.Worker.Job), then fetches the bytes, verifies them against the digests of the artifact that re-evaluation re-admitted, and publishes.

 Constructors